CzaxStudio/Ferrum-Studio/README.md

 - **macOS / Linux testing** — most development has been on Windows

-## AI Usage
+AI Usage

-Parts of the frontend (JavaScript/UI) were developed with the help of AI tools (Claude) due to my limited experience with JS.
+Frontend UI was partially assisted by AI tools.

-The Go backend, Zig integration, and overall architecture were implemented manually.
+Core backend and architecture were implemented manually.

-This project is also a learning process, and the codebase will be refined and cleaned up over time.

 ```bash